Skip to main content

 Parking restrictions are in place on site during term-time.
 You must obtain a temporary parking pass from Reception during the first week of term.
 You will be able to apply for a permanent Kingston Hill pass once you have enrolled, online at https://store.kingston.ac.uk/conferences-and-events/vice-chancellors-office/car-parking-permits

-Please note that car park G outside of the Education Building is for staff and visitors only during the hours of 8.30am and 4.30pm.
+Please note: car park G outside the Education Building is for staff and visitors only between the hours of 8.30am and 4.30pm.

-The 85 and K3 buses and free Kingston University buses stop outside the Kingston Hill campus.
+The 85 and K3 buses stop outside the Kingston Hill campus.
+The free Kingston University buses stop on the campus itself.

 When you enrol, you should ensure that your name on our student record system is the same as your passport/photo card driving licence.
 Your details are sent direct from the University record system to the DfE following enrolment for allocation of your Teacher Registration Number (TRN).

 The University has a Getting Ready web page specifically for new students.
 You may find this helpful as a source of support and means of contacting other applicants.